-For more information about Land Surveying, check out the Your Career as a Land Surveyor
+For more information about Land Surveying, check out SurveyPath.org.
+They have a variety of resources and videos available.

 Q. What career paths are available?

 A. Surveyors have a wide variety of duties and responsibilities.
 You may choose to work in the field or in the office and can pursue any one of a range of specialties within Land Surveying such as Photogrammetry or Hydrography.
-Check out some of the options here.
+Visit Be A Land Surveyor.com.

 Q. How long does the Land Surveying Program take?

 A. The AS Degree program is a 2-year program that requires a total of 60 units (34 program units and 26 general education units).
 The Certificate of Achievement program is also a 2-year program and requires a total of 34 program units.
 How long it takes for you to complete the program depends on you, the student.
 Are you a full time student?
 Are you a part-time student?
 Are you working and going to school?
 How many units can you reasonably and successfully complete in any given semester?

 Q. What are the requirements to enroll in the program?
 How do I enroll?

 A. There are no program requirements to get started.
 Your first step would be to enroll at the college and then register for classes: COC New Student Enrollment Information.

 Q. What classes do I have to take?